granth7/neonKUBE/Go/src/github.com/cadence-proxy/README.md

 ```
 make
 ```
 in the cadence-proxy project root (`$NF_ROOT/Go/src/github.com/cadence-proxy`).
-In order to run `make`, you must have a console that can run the command.
-[Cmder](https://cmder.net/ "Cmder.net") is a good console emulator for windows that provides some nice extra console functionality (like `make`) not included in the windows Command Prompt.
-Upon successful completion, the Golang executables will be placed into `$NF_ROOT/Go/src/github.com/cadence-proxy/bin`.
-To run the windows executable, simply change directories from the cadence-proxy project root to `$NF_ROOT/Go/src/github.com/cadence-proxy/bin`, and run in the console:
+If you do not already have a GNU development environment for windows that allows you to run the `make` command, then you can use the one that comes with MinGW.
+You will need to run:
 ```
-cadence-proxy.win.exe
+mingw32-make.exe
 ```
-The executable should run and the cadence-proxy server will start up.
+Upon successful completion, the cadence-proxy.win.dll and cadence-proxy.win.h files be placed into `$NF_ROOT/Go/src/github.com/cadence-proxy/bin`.
+By default, the `Makefile` does not build the .dll's for Linux or OSX because a different GCC is needed to do so.

 ### Steps Before Committing

 Before committing any work on the cadence-proxy, first you must build, test, and then clean up your mess: Golang executables, test files, log files, build files, etc.

 1. Run `make` in the cadence-proxy project root.
-Make sure the tests pass and the executables are built.
+Make sure the tests pass and the output files are built.
-2. Once the tests pass and the executables are built in `bin`, execute the OS specific executable.
+2. Once the tests pass check to make sure that the files have been built in `bin`.
-3. If you want to, you can run some sort of integration test to make sure that the server is working as it is supposed to.
+3. Run the Test.Neon.Cadence tests to make sure that the changes are working as expected.
 4. Shut down the server.
 5. Run `make clean` in the cadence-proxy project root.
-This will remove test files, logs, build files, and the generated executables.
+This will remove test files, logs, build files, and the generated output files.
 6. Look through the `Gopkg.lock` file and document any version changes in the dependencies, or any new dependencies.
 7. Commit